fajartd02/fajartd02/README.md

 ## More About Me
 - ⚡ Fun fact: I can do all sports and i love it.
-- 😄 Personalities: I'm a I/ENTJ
+- 😄 Personalities: I'm an I/ENTJ

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...